MatteoBrentegani/PPO/README.md

   * action_size2 (linear velocity) = 3
   * batch_size = 64
   * output layer = 8 into 2 streams (5 nodes for angular and 3 for linear velocity)
-  * lossWeights from the output:
+  * lossWeights for the output layer:
     * 0,625
     * 0.375